-Prior to that time, European immigrants did not stretch far beyond the eastern seaboard.
+Before that time, European immigrants did not stretch far beyond the eastern seaboard.
 The first British settlers in the New World stayed near the Atlantic Ocean to be close to their lifeline for needed supplies from England.
-By the 1630s, however, Massachusetts Bay colonists were pushing into the Connecticut River Valley.
+By the 1630s, Massachusetts Bay colonists were pushing into the Connecticut River Valley.

 In the 1830s and 1840s, “Manifest Destiny,” the idea that the United States was destined to expand across the entire continent, was used to promote further territorial expansion.
-The concept of American expansion was much older, but John L. O’Sullivan coined the term “Manifest Destiny” in the July/August 1845 issue of the United States Magazine and Democratic Review in an article titled Annexation.
-It was primarily used by Democrats to support the expansion plans of the Polk Administration, but the idea of expansion faced opposition from Whigs like Henry Clay, Daniel Webster, and Abraham Lincoln, who wanted to deepen the economy rather than broaden its expanse.
+The concept of American expansion was much older.
+John L. O’Sullivan coined the term “Manifest Destiny” in the July/August 1845 issue of the United States Magazine and Democratic Review in an article titled Annexation.
+Democrats primarily used it to support the expansion plans of the Polk Administration, but the idea of expansion faced opposition from Whigs like Henry Clay, Daniel Webster, and Abraham Lincoln, who wanted to deepen the economy rather than broaden its expanse.

 Americans began to buy into the inevitability of settling unexplored western frontiers, first moving into places such as Michigan, Arkansas, Wisconsin, and Ohio.
-In the 1840s and 1850s, the nation expanded quickly and in the span of just five years, the United States increased its size by a third.
-It annexed Texas; negotiated with Britain for half of the Oregon country; and acquired more as a result of a war with Mexico as noted in this timeline:
+In the 1840s and 1850s, the nation expanded quickly, and in just five years, the United States increased its size by a third.
+It annexed Texas, negotiated with Britain for half of the Oregon country, and acquired more as a result of a war with Mexico, as noted in this timeline:

 In 1845, the United States annexed Texas.